From the Nash--Kuiper Theorem of Isometric Embeddings to the Euler Equations for Steady Fluid Motions: Analogues, Examples, and Extensions: From Nash--Kuiper to Euler: 2D Irregular Solutions and Renormalisation

-To sum up, we have shown: \begin{theorem} The formulae \eqref{p: sol, renorm}\eqref{renorm: continuity equation}\eqref{renorm: v eq} provide expressions for the fluid variables $\{p, v_1, v_2,\rho\}$ of the renormalized limit of the Nash--Kuiper iterations.
-They describe a weak solution to the pressureless gas equations if a solution $\rho$ exists to the continuity equation \eqref{x1}. \end{theorem}
+To summarise this section, we have derived the following \begin{theorem} The formulae \eqref{p: sol, renorm}, \eqref{renorm: continuity equation}, and \eqref{renorm: v eq} provide expressions for the fluid variables $\{p, v,\rho\}$ of the renormalised limit of the Nash--Kuiper iterations.
+They describe a weak solution to the steady pressureless gas equations, under the assumption that a solution $\rho$ exists to the continuity equation \eqref{x1}. \end{theorem}